mike2jang/cobalt-product-public-docs/content/en/Getting started/What to Expect/_index.md

 1. Within days, our pentesters share a more formal pentest report.
    You're welcome to download this
    [sample test report (PDF)](/gsg/GettingStarted_Sample_WebApp_Report.pdf) for a web app.

+For a full list of different pentest states:

    <!-- Timing confirmed with Grahame -->